 How can a data lake help reduce operational costs?

 Data lakes reduce costs by centralizing data storage, eliminating data silos, and enabling efficient data processing at scale.
-They also optimize resource utilization through automated data lifecycle management.
+The savings appear when teams also use lifecycle policies, workload governance, file compaction, and efficient formats.

 What strategies help reduce storage and processing costs in a data lake?

-Implementing tiered storage (hot/warm/cold) and automated data archiving significantly reduces storage costs.
-Compression techniques and efficient data formats (like Parquet) help minimize storage requirements.
+Implementing tiered storage and automated data archiving significantly reduces storage costs.
+Compression techniques, efficient formats like Parquet, partition strategy, query pruning, and workload isolation help minimize compute requirements.

 Which cloud platforms (AWS, Google Cloud, Azure) are best for implementing a data lake, and how do they compare?